About the Denon AVR-X4500H

 Alexa Compatible: HEOS and Amazon Alexa customers can now enjoy the convenience of Alexa voice control plus high-quality wireless home audio.
 In addition to controlling your HEOS components with the HEOS app on your mobile device or tablet, you can now control them with Amazon Alexa voice technology and an Amazon Alexa device (such as the Echo or Echo Dot, sold separately).
 Your HEOS components and the Alexa-enabled devices must be on the same network.
 Voice control features include -

 - Alexa voice commands include Volume (up/down, specific volume number, & mute); Playback (Play, Pause, Stop, Next, Previous, Resume); and Power on/off.
-The HEOS Bar and HEOS AVR even support HDMI switching (1-4) through Alexa voice command.
+And thanks to the latest firmware update, you can even use Alexa to switch inputs on HEOS enabled AV receivers and soundbars.

 - You can group your HEOS-enabled devices using the HEOS app with an Alexa-friendly name.
 Once they are grouped, Alexa voice commands will control the group as a whole.
 If you want to play audio content from only one HEOS-enabled device in the group, you must ungroup the device within the HEOS app.